-\ Due to multiple complaints against the same judicial officer, a single disposition may dispose of several cases.
+^{} Due to multiple complaints against the same judicial officer, a single disposition may dispose of several cases.
 In 2015 for example, three cases were disposed of with the censure of two judicial officers.

-\\ Inquiries are recorded when individuals contact the Commission about filing a complaint.
+^{} Inquiries are logged when individuals contact the Commission.
+An inquiry may or may not become a complaint.